Franktang2/python-api-challenge/README.md

 Created a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator.
 Using the numpy package, it was generated a random set of at least 500 latitude and longitude coordinates and used a package called Citipy to identify the nearest city for each latitude and longitude pair.
-Afterwards, I mande API calls to the OpenWeatherMap API to get weather data for each of the cities.
+Afterward, I made API calls to the OpenWeatherMap API to get weather data for each of the cities.

 Using the data from the OpenWeatherMap API, I built a series of scatter plots to visualize the following relationships: